Course Information

 You will learn about data collection, statistical analysis, and data visualization techniques using the state-of-the-art software tool, Tableau.
 We will work through some hands-on activities to gain technical knowledge, as well as to learn presentation skills, in a storytelling manner, to deliver significant findings.

-Electrical and Computer Engineering - FULL
+Electrical & Computer Engineering - Embedded Systems & Smart Sensing

-Explore the World with MATLAB - FULL
+Modeling the World with MATLAB

 Time travel, black holes, quantum realm - What do these things have in common?
 Physics!
 They are all principles of modern physics!
 Investigate selected fields and applications of modern physics - such as interplanetary travel, atomic spectroscopy, quantum phenomena, and black holes.
 This program incorporates the combination of lectures, audio-visual presentations, and technical hands-on activities (simulations).
 Will your knowledge take you to the next dimension?

+**If a course is not listed on the registration dropdown menu, it has reached its capacity and is no longer accepting registrants.
 WPI reserves the right to cancel any session, in which case students could be reassigned to a different session or provided a refund.